saucecontrol/PhotoSauce/doc/main.md

 ### EnablePlanarPipeline: static bool

 Enables MagicImageProcessor's planar format pipeline for images stored in planar ([YCbCr](https://en.wikipedia.org/wiki/YCbCr)) format.
-This pipeline offers significant performance advantages over standard RGB processing for image formats such as JPEG.
+This pipeline offers significant performance advantages over standard RGB processing for JPEG images.

 Most image processing software will convert YCbCr JPEG input to RGB for processing and then convert back to YCbCr for JPEG output.
 In addition to saving the processing time spent on this unnecessary conversion, planar processing allows for other work savings.